On-Premise vs Cloud ERP: What is Cloud-Based ERP and Why Your Company Needs it?

 Rapid Implementation

-Cloud ERP is easier to implement and needs less time than on-premise ERP, which requires hardware and IT staff.
+Cloud ERP implementation is easier and needs less time than on-premise ERP, which requires hardware and IT staff.
 A business will typically need to train existing personnel or hire new staff with the skills needed to maintain a data center, both which are long-term investments.
 IT staff must also deploy new security measures and ensure users have access to the tools they need to use the software.
 Cloud ERP doesn’t require many of these measures, making its implementation comparatively painless.
 Collaboration is also easier, especially when staff members are in different geographic locations.

 Accessibility